devops329/devops/instruction/dependencyInjection/dependencyInjection.md

 if (!testFormatter.wasCalled) throw new Error('trouble');
 ```

 The use of dependency inversion makes it really easy to write tests.
-You could even improve this code by inverting the dependency on the output stream so that `console` was not hard coded into the printer.
+You could even improve this code by inverting the dependency on the output stream so that `console` is not hard coded into the printer.

 ```js
 class Printer {